johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IRA2.7 VOR + DME + Circling Approaches.md

 	1. Sensitivity based on VOR location
 2. [[DME]] Arcs: [[Ground-Based Navigation using VOR, DME, and ILS#DME Arcs Procedure]]
 3. Circle to land approaches (AIM 5-4-20)
-	1. Approach chart named with letter instead of runway number OR a circling approach might be preferred if the straight in runway is not usable because of wind or other reasons
+	1. Approach chart named with letter instead of runway number OR a circling approach might be preferred if the straight-in runway is not usable because of wind or other reasons
 	2. Review circling minimums and notes on approach chart
+	3. Which direction to circle?
+Follow [[FAR 91.126 Class G Airspace Ops Near Airport]] when able
-	3. Review circling approach protected areas (maneuvering radius)
+	4. Review circling approach protected areas (maneuvering radius)
 		1. 1.3nm from each runway end for Category A at most altitudes
 		2. AIM 5-4-20
-	4. How to circle
+	5. How to circle
-	5. Loss of flight visibility or airport, execute missed
+	6. Loss of flight visibility or airport, execute missed
-	6. Missed approach during circle-to-land procedure (AIM 5-4-21)
+	7. Missed approach during circle-to-land procedure (AIM 5-4-21)
-	7. Personal minimums
+	8. Personal minimums
 4. Common errors
 	1. Unstable approaches
 	2. Failure to configure aircraft for approach and landing